Bill Muncey: Racing career

 In more than three decades of hydroplane racing, Muncey had claimed eight Gold Cups (1956, 1957, 1961, 1962, 1972, 1977, 1978, 1979), seven U.S. National Championships (1960, 1961, 1962, 1972, 1976, 1978, 1979), and four World Championships (1968, 1969, 1972, and 1980).
 He was named the driver of the year seven times.

 As owners, the Muncey family won six High Points Champions (1976, 1978, 1979, 1982, 1983, 1985), with his widow Fran retaining the team with the Atlas Van Lines "Blue Blaster" brand until the end of the 1984 season, when Miller Brewing Company took over sponsorship in 1985 as the Miller American, with the 1988 season being branded as Miller High Life, as part of a deal between NASCAR driver Bobby Allison and his friend Sam Bass where Miller rebranded all motorsport under the High Life brand using a Bass-designed livery for all motorsport sponsored by Miller.
 Chip Hanauer drove the Muncey operation throughout her control before the team was bought out by Circus Circus at the end of the 1988 season.

+The Muncey "Blue Blaster" that he raced from 1977 until his death in 1981 was taken to the Hydroplane and Race Boat Museum in Seattle for restoration in 2011, and during the 2015 Seafair, Hanauer drove the restored boat for its first official appearance since the blowover.
+(Safety harnesses were not used in hydroplanes until Hanauer's debut in the 1982 "Blue Blaster", and another year before Dean Chenoweth's death led to the development of the safety capsules used in the sport).
+During the 2024 Motorsports Hall of Fame of America induction ceremony, a 1979 photo of the Atlas Van Lines after a mechanical failure at the San Diego Bayfair Cup featured Muncey standing in the front, and a 4-year old Jimmie Johnson sitting on the rear resurfaced during his induction.
+Fran Muncey and Chip Hanauer invited Johnson to drive the restored boat, which Johnson did for the Motorsports Hall of Fame of America.
+Johnson drove the restored 1977 Blue Blaster at Seafair on August 1, 2025.